 Any combination is possible - with or without live performance at The Cockpit or elsewhere.
-Our upcoming VOILA!
-European Theatre Festival in November will contain three of these models - plus live performance at The Cockpit.
+Our VOILA!
+European Theatre Festival in November contained three of these models.

 If you want to bring something into the building, please have a quick look through our Covid-19 on-site guidelines.

 We can also hosting third party broadcasts, on a non-ticketed basis, on our website and social media channels.
 This can include but is not limited to:

 ● Facebook Live/Premieres

 ● Website hosting

 For ticketed events, please email our Broadcast Producer, Tom via broadcastthecockpit [dot] org [dot] uk